 Commemorated Tyne Cot Memorial, Zonnebeke, Belgium, Panel ref 11 and Radcliffe on Trent War Memorial

-The family are living at Burton on Trent.
-Joseph W. Hull, born 1890 at Burton on Trent, is the son of William Hull of Radcliffe on Trent and his wife Emma.
-Father is employed on railway baggage enquiries.
+The family were living at Burton on Trent.
+Joseph W. Hull was the son of William Hull of Radcliffe on Trent and his wife Emma.
+Father was employed on railway baggage enquiries.

 Mother died 1893.
 Father died 1897.